alexwlchan/scripts/images/README.md

 # images

-These scripts are all for working with images and other visual material.
+These scripts are for working with images and other visual material.

 ## The individual scripts